 - Q: Do I need to notify anyone?
-What is the Notice of Intent?
+What is the Group Notification?

-If you are walking in a group of eight or more, and staying overnight at a campsite, then you are requested to complete the Notice of Intent form (NOI) and lodge it with the Bibbulmun Track Foundation.
-The NOI assists us in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.
+If you are walking in a group of eight or more, and staying overnight at a campsite, then you are requested to complete the Group Notification.
+The Group Notification assists in considering the needs and enjoyment of other Track users by preventing overcrowding in campsites and/or potential clashes of expedition dates of groups.
 While this information remains confidential, it may be used in emergency situations, such as a bushfire.

 Other walkers do not need to notify us.
 You are advised to leave your itinerary with a trusted family member or friend, who should contact the police if you don't check in when expected.
 In the event of an emergency ring 000.

 It is suggested that you always check the latest Track Conditions and also contact the relevant district office for the latest information before your walk.
 Their contact details are listed in the relevant Section by Section guide.

 Walkers should always complete the green log book at each campsite.
 This gives vital information regarding your whereabouts to rescue personnel in the event of an emergency.

 - Q: Are fires allowed at campsites?

 Please follow the Code of the Campsite and Leave No Trace principles.

 Campfire bans are usually in force from December through to at least March, and sometimes April, along the entire length of the Bibbulmun Track.
 During campfire bans, walkers are not permitted to light any campfires or wood operated stoves and should carry a fuel stove.
 Campfire bans are lifted based on weather and other conditions.

 Check the Section by Section Guide relevant to the section you are walking for any fire notices.
 Notices will also appear at campsites.